Colalolly/Colalolly/README.md

   *Colalolly* 02/2023

 - 🔭 I’m currently working with
+  - Shell
   - Java

 - :zap: Fun Fact: Fan of Manchester United.

 - :racehorse: I'm on the path of new life.